 Pond dipping platform at Townsend Pond

-After a spot of pond dipping, retrace your footsteps and turn right into Mill Lane, next to the pub.
+After a spot of pond dipping, retrace your footsteps and turn left into Mill Lane, next to the pub.

 6 If you wish to visit the Jubilee Wood and Diamond Jubilee pond take the track between No 15 and No 17